|

 in certified facilities, it became common

-to assume that a deceased body had to be moved
+to assume that a deceased body had to be

-however, that Jewish, Muslim, Hindu, Bahá'í,
+is notable, however, that Jewish, Muslim,

-and other traditions forbid embalming
+Hindu, Bahá'í, and other traditions

-within 24 hours, which would preclude embalming
+which would preclude embalming in any case.

-in any case.
-In many countries,
+In many countries, whether or

-returned to the family home if the
+to the family home if the death journeyer

-care facility for the final ceremonies. |
+for the final ceremonies.

 Earth